hagsteel/django-jsx/README.md

 *Note* The server has to be restarted for template updates as the templates are cached on the template server.

+## Why?

+There are few easy to use libraries for rendering JavaScript server side for Django.
+The aim was to create a solution that requires as little setup as possible and performs well.

 ## Installation

 To auto start the server add `django_jsx` to `INSTALLED_APPS`